xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

 ## GDPR Module: Customer Experience

-The first thing your store customers will come across with will be a cookie pop-up if it's enabled in the GDPR module settings.
+The first thing your store customers will come across with will be a cookie pop-up if it's [enabled in the GDPR module settings](https://kb.x-cart.com/general_setup/gdpr.html#installing-and-configuring-gdpr-module "Getting compliant with EU General Data Protection Regulation (GDPR)").
 The addon settings allow disabling the cookie pop-up at all as well or showing it only for customers from particular countries only.

 ![cookie-popup.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/cookie-popup.png)